venicegeo/bf-docker/README.md

 ## Note to Windows users

 Line endings are very important when running the `docker-compose up`.
 When moving files around, ensure that all line endings in the scripts are Unix-style using a tool such as `dos2unix`.

+## Docker Resources

+This Compose file will start up about a dozen services over half-a-dozen images.
+To ensure smooth performance, it's highly recommended to check the resources allocated to Docker and increase them to whatever the host machine can support.
+This configuration has been confirmed functional with 16GB of memory and 3 CPUs.
+It can function with less, but performance bottlenecks may be encountered.